Maryland fires coach Durkin after reinstatement

 Durkin, on paid administrative leave since Aug.
 11, had been reinstated on Tuesday, following two separate investigations into the football program and five meetings and calls between the 17-member board of regents following the June 13 death of 19-year-old offensive lineman Jordan McNair from heatstroke he suffered at a May 29 workout.

-The decision to reinstate Durkin had been met with outrage and protests by students, politicians and family members, and even some of the players themselves.
+"We feel gratified that some justice has been done, that Dr. Loh took it upon himself to do the right thing," Marty McNair, Jordan's father, told SportsCenter on Wednesday night.

-"I feel like I've been punched in the stomach, and somebody spit in my face," said Marty McNair, Jordan's father, who thought the USM board would "do the right thing."
+The decision to reinstate Durkin had been met with outrage and protests by students, politicians, McNair's family members and even some of the players themselves.

-Ellis McKennie, an offensive lineman for the Terrapins, tweeted his displeasure with Durkin's reinstatement on Tuesday night.
+Ellis McKennie, an offensive lineman for the Terrapins and one of McNair's closest friends, tweeted his displeasure with Durkin's reinstatement on Tuesday night:

 "Every Saturday my teammates and I have to kneel before the memorial of our fallen teammate.
 Yet a group of people do not have the courage to hold anyone accountable for his death.
 If only they could have the courage that Jordan had.
 It's never the wrong time to do what's right."